A beginner's guide to starting RC Drifting (Ver. 2026)

 Ready-To-Run

-Although we do recommend building your own car, not everyone is savvy enough with a set of drivers and a soldering iron to be able to put together their own car correctly and a ready-to-run car out of the box straight from the manufacture can perform better than a car someone built themselves wrong as well as an RTR coming in at a much lower price point than building your own car so an RTR is not a bad choice for a complete beginner.
+Although we do recommend building your own car, not everyone is savvy enough with a set of drivers and a soldering iron to be able to put together their own car correctly and a ready-to-run car out of the box straight from the manufacture can perform better than a car someone built themselves wrong as well as an RTR coming in at a much lower price point, making RC drifting much more accessible.
+Being some people's first hobby-grade RC car, it's not a bad choice for a complete beginner.

 Should I buy new or used?

-Before buying any used cars I would urge you to read completely through this post as you might find some identifying info on the car or electronics you're looking at and whether or not it's worth your time and hard earned money.
-Sometimes people put their cars up for sale because they couldn't figure it out themselves and you might not be able to either or it might cost more than it's worth to get it running right or maybe it's an outdated car.
+Before buying any used cars, I would urge you to read completely through this post as you might find some identifying info on the car or electronics you're looking at and wether or not it's worth your time and hard earned money.
+Sometimes people put their cars up for sale because they couldn't figure it out themselves and you might not be able to either, it might cost more than it's worth to get it running right or maybe it's an outdated car.
 We have seen more than our fair share of cars come into the shop straight off Facebook marketplace with parts put on backwards, upside down, in the wrong place, broken, electronics that don't suit RC drifting at all or cars that just straight up aren't worth the time and money you'll have to put into them in order to start having some real fun with the hobby.
-I will leave out some electronics from this for the sake of article length and availability of them that are reputable and known to work well in the RC drift scene but if the car you're looking at has anything on it outside of what I've decided to list, it's probably not drift specific equipment and there's a chance that it's not gonna work well for drifting.
+I will leave out some electronics and chassis from this post for the sake of article length and availability of them that are reputable and known to work well in the RC drift scene but if the car you're looking at has anything on it outside of what I've decided to list, it might not be drift specific equipment and there's a chance that it's not gonna work well for drifting.
 With all that said, there are definitely some things to consider before starting with the used path.

 If you are set on buying everything new, make sure you consider the cost of everything as most of this stuff can be quite a bit more pricey than finding something used and factor that into your total budget for buying your first drift car.
 We do usually recommend you try to get the best that you can right from the start.
 "Buy Once, Cry Once" is what we always say.
 That way you don't end up double spending if you decide that you need to upgrade later on but that's not always the best choice especially for someone just starting out and everyone has their limits as far as budget goes so start wherever you can and I'll list some stuff in the entry level, mid-level and top of the line areas that we can recommend as well as prices so that you can get an idea of what your budget will have to be.